-On December 19, 1992, Marshall University became the home of the 1992 Division I-AA National Champions.
+In 1992 and 1996 Marshall University became the home of the Division I-AA National Champions.
 The Thundering Herd Football Team defeated Youngstown State University in a breath-taking 31-28 win to claim the University's first ever National Championship.
+December 21, 1996, Marshall University defeated the University of Montana Missoula 49-29 and captured its second NCAA-I-AA championship.
+This fall Marshall University returns to the Mid-American Conference (MAC).

-Marshall University's 28,000 seat state-of-the-art football stadium, which opened in September 1991, was chosen to be the host site of the I-AA National Championship Game in 1992, 1993, 1994, and 1995.
+Marshall University's 30,000 seat state-of-the-art football stadium, which opened in September 1991, was chosen to be the host site of the I-AA National Champion-ship Game in 1992,1993, 1994, 1995 and 1996.
 The facilities building, located at the north end of the stadium, houses Athletic Department offices, locker rooms, weight rooms, training rooms, and an equipment room.

 Each student paying the full activity fee is entitled to free student tickets for all home games.
-Students are also able to purchase two (2) student guest tickets at a reduced rate.
+Students may also purchase two (2) student guest tickets.
 For information, call the ticket office in the Henderson Center.